A computational framework for human values: Introduction

-With this aim in mind, we set out the following guiding principles: (i) employ a formal language to be precise, and lay down the foundation for proof and algorithmic development (ii) ensure that our formal components lend themselves to data structure and algorithmic design (iii) subsume established concepts in MAS as much as possible, and (iv) make every effort to draw upon the wealth of work from within the humanities and social sciences.
-Russell is right to postulate that the goal of AI should change, and we believe that attaining it requires agreed foundational models supporting the development and integration of strong interdisciplinary teams and approaches.
+Yet despite these efforts, no formal model of values exists that provides a concrete foundational platform from which data structures and algorithms can be designed to build AI architectures that address the value-alignment problem.
+In response, we present such a model and set out the following guiding principles: (i) employ a formal language to be precise and a foundation for proof and algorithmic development (e.g.~\cite{luck95,dinverno97}) (ii) ensure that our formal components lend themselves to data structure and algorithmic design (iii) subsume established concepts in AI research as much as possible, and (iv) make every effort to draw upon the wealth of work from within the humanities and social sciences (especially social psychology~\cite{Rohan2000}).
+With this in hand, we have a better opportunity to address Russell's challenge of moving from ``intelligence" to ``intelligence aligned with human values" by supporting agreement on foundational and explicit models and properties of values.

-Our model is presented in four subsections within Section 2.
-The first details a formal definition of values and introduces the notion of value-taxonomies.
-We then analyse the critical properties of value-taxonomies, focusing on \emph{value coherence}.
-In the second sub-section, we consider modelling the values of individuals and groups, then move on to detail computational reasoning over values for individuals and groups.
-These agents are hybrid multi-agent systems containing artificial and human individuals, such as online communities or other organisational setups.
-In the third subsection, we extend our model to consider the widely accepted belief that the values of individuals and communities will change over time, providing an initial account of the dynamic nature of values.
-To achieve this, we introduce the notion of contexts (again taken from the social sciences) which enables agents to evaluate their current values to determine future behaviour.
-Finally, we consider the problem of ensuring the extent (or degree) to which the behaviours of individuals or communities (MAS) are aligned with an agreed set of values, known as the \emph{value alignment problem}.
-A formal description of value alignment is then specified, demonstrating some of the utility of our model, which is the facility to formally characterise key research questions in our research field.
+Our model is presented in four subsections in Section~\ref{sec:valueTax}.
+The first is a formal definition of values and value taxonomies.
+The second models the values of individual agents and groups of agents (both artificial and human), such as with many online communities.
+In the third, we extend the model to incorporate the changing values of individuals and communities over time.
+Finally, we address the problem of ensuring the extent (or degree) to which the behaviours of individuals or communities are aligned with an agreed set of values; the \emph{value alignment problem}.
+Our ongoing work with medical doctors at Hospital del Mar, Barcelona, is making use of our proposal to interrogate and model their four overarching bio-ethical values~\cite{Beauchamp1979-BEAPOB} (beneficence, non-maleficence, autonomy, and justice) and so develop AI that provides feedback on the alignment of medical decisions leading to better value-aware decision-making in the hospital.